microsoft/code-with-engineering-playbook/automated-testing/shadow-testing/readme.md

 ## Shadow Testing Frameworks and Tools

 There are some tools to implement shadow testing.
-Main purpose of these tools is to compare responses of V-Current and V-Next then find the diffrences.
+The main purpose of these tools is to compare responses of V-Current and V-Next then find the differences.

 - [Diffy](https://github.com/opendiffy/diffy)
 - [Envoy](https://www.envoyproxy.io)
 - [McRouter](https://github.com/facebook/mcrouter)
 - [Scientist](https://github.com/github/scientist)

-One of the most popular tool is [Diffy](https://github.com/opendiffy/diffy).
-It was created and used at Twitter then original author and a former Twitter employee maintains their own version of this project, called [Opendiffy](https://github.com/opendiffy/diffy).
-Twitter announced this tool on the blog as "[Testing services without writing tests](https://blog.twitter.com/engineering/en_us/a/2015/diffy-testing-services-without-writing-tests.html)".
+One of the most popular tools is [Diffy](https://github.com/opendiffy/diffy).
+It was created and used at Twitter.
+Now the original author and a former Twitter employee maintains their own version of this project, called [Opendiffy](https://github.com/opendiffy/diffy).
+Twitter announced this tool on their engineering blog as "[Testing services without writing tests](https://blog.twitter.com/engineering/en_us/a/2015/diffy-testing-services-without-writing-tests.html)".

 As of today Diffy is used in production by Twitter, Airbnb, Baidu and Bytedance companies.
-It explains shadow testing feature like this:
+Diffy explains the shadow testing feature like this:

 > Diffy finds potential bugs in your service using running instances of your new code and your old code side by side.
 Diffy behaves as a proxy and multicasts whatever requests it receives to each of the running instances.
 It then compares the responses, and reports any regressions that may surface from those comparisons.
 The premise for Diffy is that if two implementations of the service return “similar” responses for a sufficiently large and diverse set of requests, then the two implementations can be treated as equivalent and the newer implementation is regression-free.